The K"ahler-Ricci flow with Log Canonical Singularities: A degenerate parabolic equation

-where $\Psi_{\rho}:=\sum_{j}\mathcal{F}(|S_{j}|^{2},\rho,\e_{j}^{2})$ is PSH with $\mathcal{F}$ defined in \eqref{eq:conic-reg}. \end{lemma} The proof of this lemma is almost identical to \cite{GP}.
+where $\Psi_{\rho}:=\sum_{j}\mathcal{F}(|S_{j}|^{2},\rho,\e^{2})$ is PSH with $\mathcal{F}$ defined in \eqref{conic-regg}. \end{lemma} The proof of this lemma is almost identical to the proof of (4.3) in \cite{GP} on p31-32.
 The only difference is that in \cite{GP} the term $-\sum_{i}\ddb\log\log^{2}|S_{i}|_{i}^{2}$ is omitted from $\hat{\omega}$ thus making it smooth across the log canonical divisor $\bigcup_i D_i$, while in our case $\hat{\omega}$ above has cusp like singularities at $\bigcup_i D_i$.
 However, as $\hat{\dr}$ is a standard Carlson-Griffiths form as in Lemma \ref{CGlemma}, there exist quasi-coordinates near those divisors $D_i$ such that the metric has bounded geometry in these coordinates \cite{Koba,TY}, and making use of the quasi-coordinates we can adapt the construction in \cite{GP} to our case and conclude the lemma.

 \begin{proof}[proof of Theorem \ref{thm-C2}] This estimate highly depends on the properties of $\hat{\omega}$.
 This is similar to the role played by the approximate conic metrics from \cite{GP} in the conical \ka-Ricci flow \cite{LiuZ,Shen}.
 Recall that the approximate \MA flow equation \eqref{eq:ma flow 4} corresponds to the twisted \ka-Ricci flow: